Quarles & Brady Represents Shawnee Tribe in Successful Bid to Reverse Dismissal of Suit Claiming Improper CARES Act Funding01/07/21

 The original complaint was filed on June 18, 2020, and dismissed by a D.C. federal judge on September 10, 2020.
 The crux of the case was that the Treasury Department effectively denied the Shawnee Tribe up to $12 million dollars to which it was entitled under the CARES Act, as a result of Treasury’s use of the Indian Housing Block Grant (IHBG) data as a proxy for increased expenditures incurred by the tribes based upon COVID-19.
 The IHBG metric only counts the population within a formula area that the Shawnee Tribe does not have.
 As a result, it determined the Shawnee Tribe had zero tribal population rather than the 3,021 members the tribe reported to the Treasury, resulting in the minimum allocation of $100,000, the same allocation as other tribes with less than 37 members.

 On January 5, a Court of Appeals three-judge panel reversed the D.C.
 District Court’s denial of a preliminary injunction and dismissal.
 The panel remanded the case back to the lower court for adjudication on the merits, with express instructions that the lower court issue a preliminary injunction promptly.
 In doing so, the D.C.
 Circuit panel held that “the Shawnee Tribe is likely to succeed in its claim that the IHBG data is not a suitable proxy for 'increased expenditures.’”

-Representation of the Shawnee Tribe was led by Energy, Environment & Natural Resources partner and Shawnee Tribe counsel Pilar Thomas with assistance from Luke Cass, Scott McIntosh and Nicole L. Simmons.
+Representation of the Shawnee Tribe was led by Energy, Infrastructure & Environment partner and Shawnee Tribe counsel Pilar Thomas with assistance from Luke Cass, Scott McIntosh and Nicole L. Simmons.